Guidelines for Proposing Conferences

 - Western American history

-The Research Department typically hosts six two-day academic conferences every year, and the Director of Research welcomes the submission of proposals from scholars, based either in the United States or elsewhere, who are interested in convening conferences which either reflect or build upon the strength of the collections held in the institution.
+The Research Department typically hosts six two-day academic conferences every year, and the Director of Research welcomes the submission of proposals from scholars, based either in the United States or elsewhere, who are interested in convening conferences that either reflect or build upon the strength of the collections held in the institution.

-The Huntington’s extensive collections of rare books, manuscripts, ephemera, paintings, drawings, sculpture and photographs offer endless opportunities for inter- and multi-disciplinary programming on topics as wide-ranging as labor, law and policy studies; migration, politics, and colonialism; science fiction and Afrofuturism; the historical roles of science, technology and medicine; and the re-imagination of American and/or British history and art history.
+The Huntington’s extensive collections of rare books, manuscripts, ephemera, paintings, drawings, sculpture, and photographs offer endless opportunities for inter- and multidisciplinary programming on topics as wide-ranging as labor, law, and policy studies; migration, politics, and colonialism; science fiction and Afrofuturism; the historical roles of science, technology, and medicine; and the re-imagination of American and/or British history and art history.

-The conferences are funded and hosted by The Huntington, but it is the responsibility of the conveners to develop and explain the intellectual rationale of the gathering: in particular, why is the time right for a conference on this theme?; and why is The Huntington the appropriate venue to hold it?
+The conferences are funded and hosted by The Huntington, but it is the responsibility of the conveners to develop and explain the intellectual rationale of the gathering: In particular, why is the time right for a conference on this theme, and why is The Huntington the appropriate venue to hold it?

 The Huntington's preferred format for these events is as follows.
 Conferences